RoundRonin/TCP_Server_Client/README.md

 ## Client

-To send a file use:
+To send a file use (at the root of the project):

 ```sh
 ./Tcp_Client
 ```
-at the root of the project.

 Client's prompt is